Treating Depression With Ayurveda

-Strengthen your Sadhaka Agni and alleviate depression with these simple practices.
+Strengthen your Sadhaka Agni and fight depression with these simple practices.

 Have you ever felt depressed?
-I’m guessing the answer is ‘yes’ because honestly, who hasn’t experienced depression at one point or another?
-An estimated 350 million people suffer with some form of depression globally and the annual cost of depression in the U.S. due to lost productivity and health care is a staggering $80 billion.
+I’m guessing the answer is yes, because honestly, who hasn’t experienced depression at one point or another?
+An estimated 350 million people suffer with some form of depression globally.
+Ayurveda can be a tool to fight depression.

-Of course environmental circumstances play an important role too.
-From stress at work, loss of meaning in life, an abusive or dysfunctional home-life, financial problems, insufficient time in nature, and the list goes on.
+Of course environmental circumstances play an important role too: stress at work, loss of meaning in life, an abusive or dysfunctional homelife, financial problems, insufficient time in nature, and the list goes on.
 Obviously we should work toward changing or eliminating these stressors completely.

 It’s certainly not a suppressing of emotions either.
-Rather, it’s an awareness and acceptance of any feelings that arise and a ‘cooking down’ or processing them in a graceful and efficient way.
+Rather, it’s an awareness and acceptance of any feelings that arise and cooking down or processing them in a graceful and efficient way.

 Interestingly enough, Sadhaka Agni also influences neurohormones (hormones released by neuroendocrine cells).
-These cells are in the brain, spinal cord and – you guessed it – the heart.
-The neurohormones in the heart sends a signal to the brain to register the experience emotionally either as depressive or joyful, (or any emotion for that matter), depending on the strength of their Sadhaka Agni.
+These cells are in the brain, spinal cord, and—you guessed it—the heart.
+The neurohormones in the heart sends a signal to the brain to register the experience emotionally either as depressive or joyful, (or any emotion for that matter), depending on the strength of Sadhaka Agni.

 - Black pepper